+All that remains is to check that the paths and matchings we have produced do in fact cover all pairs of points from $A$.
+Note that, for each of the orderings we define, we have covered all pairs that are at most $\beta\log n$ apart in the ordering.
+Thus it is enough to show that, for every pair of points $a,b\in A$, there is some $\mathbf{v}$ such that $a$ and $b$ are at most $\beta\log n$ apart in the corresponding ordering of $A$.

-\subparagraph{Analysis.} We start with Phase~I. Let $a,b \in A$ be any pair of points.
-Instead of working with monotone paths in many directions, we may assume for convenience that $ab$ is a vertical segment, and that the unit square has been rotated by some angle, correspondingly.
-We denote by $U_{\alpha}$ the square rotated by $\alpha$; we have $\area(U_{\alpha})=1$ for any $\alpha$.
-Consider the geometric locus $R(a,b)$ of the points $p \in U_{\alpha}$ on lines making an angle of at most $\theta$ with $ab$ and which intersect $ab$, see Fig.~\ref{fig:locus}.
+We first note a geometric fact.
+Let $a,b \in A$ be any two (distinct) points in $U=[0,1]^2$.
+We rotate the picture, and assume for convenience that $ab$ is a vertical segment, and that the unit square has been rotated by some angle.
+Let $U_{\gamma}$ denote the square rotated by $\gamma$; we have $\area(U_{\gamma})=1$ for every $\gamma$.
+Consider the geometric locus $R(a,b)$ of the points $p \in U_{\gamma}$ on lines making an angle of at most $\theta$ with $ab$ and which intersect $ab$, see Fig.~\ref{fig:locus}.